ruwen-you/Telling_Stories_with_Data/Assignment 3 & 4.md

 ## Wireframing of the Redesign
 ![Wireframing](https://github.com/ruwen-you/Telling_Stories_with_Data/blob/master/Redesign%201.png)
+If the image is broken, please use this link to view https://imgur.com/phrTksm

 ![Wireframing - Hover](https://github.com/ruwen-you/Telling_Stories_with_Data/blob/master/Redesign%202.png)
+If the image is broken, please use this link to view https://imgur.com/UAwWfXX

 I used a bar chart to redesign the data visualization.
 Here are the changes I made:
 * Only use four colors for the scale.
 No need to have colors for the scale between (-992) - (-192).
 But I use colors to make difference between (-200)-(-100) and (-100)-0, which is in a higher granularity to show the difference.